eragonruan/text-detection-ctpn/README.md

 # text-detection-ctpn

 text detection mainly based on ctpn (connectionist text proposal network).
 It is implemented in tensorflow.
-I use id card detect as an example to demonstrate the results, but it should be noticing that this model can be used in almost every horizontal scene text detection task.
-The origin paper can be found [here](https://arxiv.org/abs/1609.03605).
-Also, the origin repo in caffe can be found in [here](https://github.com/tianzhi0549/CTPN).
+The original paper can be found [here](https://arxiv.org/abs/1609.03605).
+Also, the original repo in caffe can be found [here](https://github.com/tianzhi0549/CTPN).
 For more detail about the paper and code, see this [blog](http://slade-ruan.me/2017/10/22/text-detection-ctpn/)
 ***
 # setup
 - requirements: tensorflow1.3, cython0.24, opencv-python, easydict,(recommend to install Anaconda)
-- if you do not have a gpu device,follow here to [setup](https://github.com/eragonruan/text-detection-ctpn/issues/43)
 - if you have a gpu device, build the library by
 ```shell
 cd lib/utils
 chmod +x make.sh
 ./make.sh
 ```
+- if you do not have a gpu device, replace the last line above with `NO_CUDA=1 ./make.sh` and change `lib/fast_rcnn/config.py` so that `__C.USE_GPU_NMS=False`

 ***
 # parameters
 there are some parameters you may need to modify according to your requirement, you can find them in ctpn/text.yml